nazar-pc/APSR/readme.md

 It contains the same items, PHP-FIG pointed out right aspects of code and did a lot of work for this, but content of many of them is changed.

 If you do not agree with PHP-FIG - you can try to use this one.

+PSR's from fig-standards renamed into APSR's (Alternative PSR) and modified.